rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

   \item prophet - Used for Facebook Prophet model build
 \end{itemize}

-Jupyter Notebook and RStudio was used as integrated development environments.
-Github repository was used for code management.
+Jupyter Notebook and RStudio were used as integrated development environments.
+The GitHub repository was used for code management.
 Teams and One Drive were used for collaboration and communication.

 ## Description of the Data
-In this section, we provide a detailed description of the datasets used in this study.
+This section provides a detailed description of the datasets used in this study.

 ### Total Electricity Demand NSW